oss-slu/oss-slu.github.io/docs/open/software.md

 ## Key Practices of Research Software Engineering

 Research software engineering involves the development, maintenance, and management of software used in academic and scientific research.
 Research software engineering improves on naive research software development by embracing rigorous software engineering best practices intended to make projects more sustainable, secure, efficient, and adaptable.
+This list is not really unique to research software engineering.
+These are general good practices of software engineering (with the addition of community engagement, which comes from the open source aspect).
 There are significant overlaps between research software engineering and open source software in both required practices as well as good practices.
 To ensure high-quality, reproducible, and sustainable research software, the following practices are commonly employed in research software enineering:

 * **Version Control:**
   * Utilizing version control systems (e.g., Git) to track changes, enable collaboration, and manage code revisions.